“So … Brock, is it?” she asks, offering an outstretched hand in greeting.

 “My point being, how could you possibly have known that I’d be there?”

-“As I told you before,” she opens slowly and purposefully, “I didn’t know that you’d be there, just that at some point during that day I was going to meet someone matching certain parameters, and when I did I was supposed to give them my card.
-I’d know that they were the right contact when they’d reply to the address on the back within a certain time frame.
+“As I told you before,” she opens slowly and purposefully, “I didn’t know that you’d be there, just that at some point during that day I was going to meet someone matching certain parameters.
+I’d know that they were the right contact when they’d reply to the address on the back of the card.
 You did, and here we are.
 End of story.”

 “And yet here we are,” she responds nonchalantly, arms open wide.

 “I don’t get it,” complains Medic.
-“You toss a business card and envelope at me and I’m now a part of some secret organization and my old life is suddenly over?
-Are you serious?”
+“You toss a business card and envelope at me and I’m now a part of some secret organization and my old life is suddenly over?”

 “Yes and isn’t it?” she asks with a cocked eyebrow.
 “Your life a Christopher Cross song these days?
 No rough seas?
 No choppy patches anywhere?
 Because when I met you the other night you didn’t seem too happy.”